utshomax/postman-docs/src/pages/docs/postman-flows/flows-query-language/returning-structured-results.md

 ## Return an array of a single field from multiple objects

-Add a dot and a specific field's name to a bracketed list of object names to return that field's value from each object.
+Add a dot and a specific key to a bracketed list of object names to return that key's value from each object.

 ### FQL